 Cardrooms would be left out of the picture, but they would still be able to offer the same card games they offer now.
-Because of this, the tribes oppose the bill and are planning to fight against it.
+Because of this, the tribes opposed the bill and fought against it.

-The bill has until June 25 to get a two-thirds vote and pass through both legislative chambers to be put on the November ballot.
+SCA 6 had until June 25 to get a two-thirds vote and pass through both legislative chambers to be put on the November 2020 ballot.

 However, Senator Dodd pulled the bill out of discussion only days before the deadline.